 However, ECRI detects that public discourse has become increasingly xenophobic and has noted “high levels of Islamophobia”.
-Racism is “particularly blatant” in two sub organisations of a new political party and the constant racist and xenophobic discourse from the extreme right has impacted mainstream political discourse.
+Racism is “particularly blatant” in two sub-organisations of a new political party and the constant racist and xenophobic discourse from the extreme right has impacted mainstream political discourse.
 ECRI also found an increasing number of right-wing extremists “ready to use violence”, with both right-wing and Islamist terrorists committing racist attacks.
 Many hate crimes remain unreported and evidence of online hate speech that could lead to violence is “not systematically transmitted to the police”.
-German Sinti and Roma are in need of assistance and migrant Roma are often victims of exclusion and exploitation.
+German Sinti and Roma need assistance and migrant Roma are often victims of exclusion and exploitation.
 Migrants in irregular situations need counselling and assistance.

 Among 15 recommendations to the German authorities, two should be implemented as a priority and will be subject to a follow-up by ECRI within two years.